skip to Main Content

 • Lifestyle enjoyed by spouses during the marriage

-• Ability of lesser-earning spouse to reenter the workforce
+• The ability of lesser-earning spouses to reenter the workforce

 Spousal support can be one of the most contentious issues during a divorce.
 However, if you believe you are eligible for support, you have the right to fight for this inclusion in your final divorce order.
 Alimony can be temporary or permanent, depending on whether the recipient can find employment or how long he or she would need support before becoming financially independent.